Abstract of Title

 Federal Housing Administration (FHA)

-The federal agency in the Department of Housing and Urban Development (HUD) that insures residential mortgages.
+The federal agency under the Department of Housing and Urban Development (HUD) that insures certain residential mortgages.

 A taxpaying corporation created by Congress to support the secondary mortgage market.
 It purchases and sells residential mortgages insured by the Federal Housing Administration (FHA) or guaranteed by the Veterans Administration (VA) as well as conventional home mortgages.

-An interest rate that does not change during the loan term.
+An interest rate that does not change throughout the life of the loan.